 The key to helping your child feel secure is to help them anticipate the transitions between their two homes.
 Remind kids ahead of time that they will be spending time at their other home.
 You can even ask the other parent if they’ve made certain plans for the child, so you can say, “Mommy is planning on taking you to church Sunday” or “Daddy is helping at your school on Thursday.”
 This helps your child anticipate the change and gives them something to look forward to at their other home.
 Attempt to show genuine enthusiasm about their visit with their other parent, just as you do when you take a child to kindergarten or when you deliver kids for a week at grandma’s house.

 Even though children don’t cause their parents’ divorce, kids often feel responsible for their parents’ happiness.
 In some cases, they might side with one parent against the other parent, which can cause alienation or even estrangement.
 In What About the Kids?
 Judith Wallerstein cautions us that a serious problem exists when a child and a parent of either sex joins forces in an alignment against the other parent’s lifestyle, values or identity.

-Modeling cooperation and polite behavior sets a positive tone for co-parenting.
+Modeling cooperation and polite behavior sets a positive tone forco-parenting after divorce.
 One of the many ways to avoid alienation is to recognize that your ex is your child’s parent and deserves respect for that reason alone.
 If your child hears you express doubts about the other parent, it can have a detrimental impact on them emotionally because they will feel that they are in the middle.

-4 Ways to Encourage Your Child to Spend Time with Both Parents
+4 Ways to Help Your Child Adjust to Co-Parenting after Divorce